Agnostic Private Density Estimation for GMMs via List Global Stability: List globally stable learning of mixture distributions

 Unlike parameter estimation, the sample complexity for density estimation can be polynomial in the number of components.
 In the non-private setting, several results have addressed the sample complexity of learning GMMs \citep{devroye2001combinatorial,ashtiani2018sample}, culminating in the work by \citet{ashtiani2018nearly,ashtiani2020near} that provides the near-optimal bound of $\tilde{\Theta}(kd^2/\alpha^2)$.

-In the private setting, \citet{aden2021privately} introduced the first polynomial sample complexity upper bound for learning unbounded axis-aligned GMMs under the constraint of approximate differential privacy (DP).
+In the private setting, one approach would be to create a locally small cover for the class of GMMs and apply the private hypothesis selection method of \citet{bun2019private}.
+However, this turns out to be impossible, as \citet{aden2021privately} showed that the class of GMMs does not admit a locally small cover.
+They introduced the first polynomial sample complexity upper bound for learning unbounded axis-aligned GMMs under the constraint of approximate differential privacy (DP).
 They extended the concept of stable histograms from \citet{karwa2018finite} to learn univariate GMMs.
 However, this approach cannot be generalized to general GMMs, as it remains unclear how to learn even a single high-dimensional Gaussian using a stability-based histogram.

 Recently, \citet{ben2024private} proposed a pure DP method for learning general GMMs, assuming they have access to additional public samples.